tiffanymorningstar/migraine-tracker/README.md

 ***

 ## Thank You:
-* Fredoka One font is from Google.fonts
+* Fredoka One font is from Google.fonts: https://fonts.google.com/about
 * Brain image is from CLEANPNG: https://www.cleanpng.com/png-logo-clip-art-brain-vector-graphics-the-idea-monk-5986103/download-png.html
 * Login